Sébastien Loeb: Personal life

 Loeb was born in Haguenau, Alsace, France, the only child of Guy and Ingrid Loeb (who died in 2005 and 2012, respectively) and grew up in Oberhoffen-sur-Moder.

 Loeb was married to Séverine Meny, who ran the Loeb Events hospitality area during most rallies and also often replaced Daniel Elena as co-driver for non-championship races.
-The couple have a daughter.
-In 2019 Loeb and Meny reportedly separated.
+The couple also have a daughter.
+In 2019, Loeb and Meny reportedly separated.

 Currently, Loeb's partner is Laurène Godey, who at times co-drives for him.
 They won the 2019 Rallye du Var.
 Godey is seen accompanying Loeb at many events.

 Loeb resides near Lausanne, Switzerland with Godey and his daughter.

 Loeb was made knight of the Légion d'honneur on 27 May 2009, by French president Nicolas Sarkozy.
 He is a member of the "Champions for Peace" club, a group of 54 elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.